Achronus/Udacity-DRL-Nanodegree-Projects/p1_navigation/README.md

 - 2 - turns left
 - 3 - turns right

-This project uses an episodic approach to solving the environment, where the agent must achieves an average score of +13 over 100 consecutive episodes.
+This project uses an episodic approach with a basic Deep Q-Network to solve the environment, where the agent achieves an average score of +13 over 100 consecutive episodes.

 ## Dependencies